Welcome as an employee at UiT!

 During your appointment, the police will inform you that you may be called in for a test for tuberculosis.
 The police will ask for your permission to use your e-mail address, so they can pass it on to the health authorities.
 The health authorities then will contact you by e-mail.
 The alternative is that they will send you a letter by ordinary mail.

 There are no lodgings at UiT for quarantine accommodation.
 Please contact the department where you are employed.
-They will book a suitable hotel room on your behalf.
-However, the final decision about quarantine hotel is taken when you cross the border to Norway, which in most cases is at Oslo Airport Gardermoen.
+They will book a suitable hotel room on your behalf if applicable.
+The final decision about if and where to sit the quarantine is taken when you cross the border to Norway, which in most cases is at Oslo Airport Gardermoen.

 Information about Housing- at UiT and in the private market